Correct-Syntax/correct-syntax.github.io/content/work.md

 ---
-title: Selected Design and Development Work
+title: Design and Development Work
-subtitle: A selection of my previous work and ongoing side projects
+subtitle: A selection of my work and side projects
 layout: "work"
 ---